Habit building for ADHD: why standard advice fails and what works instead

 When every system fails at once: flexible consistency

-Flexible consistency is an ADHD-adapted approach to habit maintenance that defines success by weekly frequency rather than daily streaks, incorporating minimum viable versions of each habit for low-functioning days.
+What we call flexible consistency is an ADHD-adapted approach to habit maintenance that defines success by weekly frequency rather than daily streaks, incorporating minimum viable versions of each habit for low-functioning days.

-The answer is not more willpower.
-It’s flexible consistency.
-Instead of a rigid daily streak, define consistency by weekly frequency.
+Define consistency by weekly frequency rather than daily streaks.
 Five out of seven days is consistent.
 So is four.
-The specific number matters far less than the permission to have off days without categorizing them as failure.
+Sleep disruption, medication changes, hormonal shifts, and stress can drop executive function below the threshold for even basic habits.
+The specific daily count matters far less than the permission to have those days without categorizing them as failure.

 Create a minimum viable version of each habit for low-functioning days.
 Normal workout: 30 minutes.
 Minimum viable version: putting on workout clothes and stretching for two minutes.
 Normal journaling: a full page.
 Minimum viable version: a single sentence.
 These micro-versions keep the neural pathway active without demanding resources you do not have.